quick_reference_all

 Mostly Reducing

-Most banks offer car loans on a reducing balance basis.
-However, some car dealers or specific financing schemes might still quote flat rates.
-Always clarify the method and compare with our calculator.
+Most banks offer car loans on reducing balance.
+Some dealer financing schemes may quote flat rates.
+Always clarify the method and compare using the calculator above.

 Check Car Loan EMI →